pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

          --client-secret your-client-secret
 ```

-!!! info "logging in to crehub"
+!!! info "Logging in to credhub"
     Depending on your credential type,
     you may need to pass `client-id` and `client-secret`,
     as we do above,